 The Maltese Cross is a fireman's badge of honor and a symbol of protection.
-The firemen and women who wears this cross are willing to lay down their life for you.
-Each of the eight points of the cross has a meaning.
-When a courageous band of crusaders known as the Knights of St. John, fought the Saracens for possession of the Holy Land, they encountered a new weapon unknown to European warriors.
-It was a simple, but a horrible device of war, it wrought excruciating pain and agonizing death upon the brave fighters for the cross.
-The Saracen's weapon was fire.
-As the crusaders advanced on the walls of the city, they were struck by glass bombs containing the highly flammable liquid, naptha.
-After saturating the Knights of St. John with naptha, the Saracens hurled a flaming torch into their midst.
-Hundreds of the knights were burned alive; others risked their lives to save their brothers-in-arms from dying painful, fiery deaths.
-These men became our first firemen and the first of a long list of courageous firefighters.
-Their heroic efforts were recognized by fellow crusaders who awarded each a badge of honor - a cross similar to the one firemen wear today.
+The firemen and women who wear this cross are willing to lay down their life for you.The Maltese cross first became a sacred symbol for those willing to sacrifice their life for the greater good when a courageous band of crusaders known as the Knights of St. John fought the Saracens for possession of the City of Jerusalem (also referred to as The Holy Land).
+During this battle, they encountered a new weapon unknown to European warriors.
+This weapon wrought excruciating pain and agonizing death upon the Knights of St. John.
+This weapon was fire.
+As the crusaders advanced on the walls of the city, they were struck by glass bombs containing a highly flammable liquid cocktail.
+After drenching the Knights of St. John with this flammable liquid, the Saracens hurled flaming torches over the city walls.
+Hundreds of the knights were burned alive and others lost their lives trying to save their brothers-in-arms from a painful, fiery death.
+The heroic efforts of the first formally recognized group of firefighters were honored fellow crusaders who awarded each knight a badge of honor - a cross similar to the Maltese cross firemen wear today.